 15. If the champion in any team, individual, or meet sport is determined to be ineligible, they will forfeit the championship.
 All points earned will also be forfeited.
 The second place finisher will be declared the winner, accrue win points, and be awarded the championship t-shirt.

 16. Active members of fraternities may compete with their house.
-Active with house is defined by the Greek Affairs membership list.
-This list is developed by the fraternity, signed by the house president, and sent to Greek Affairs at the beginning of each semester.
-Please direct your questions concerning lists to Greek Affairs.
-All fraternities must be registered members of Greek Affairs on the K-State campus to be eligible to compete in the fraternity division.
+Active with a house is defined by the Office of Fraternity and Sororities membership list.
+This list is developed by the fraternity, signed by the house president, and sent to the Office of Fraternities and Sororities at the beginning of each semester.
+All fraternities must be registered members on the K-State campus to be eligible to compete in the fraternity division.

 17. Men competing in the residence hall division with intramural points designated for a respective residence hall floor or wing must live in the respective residence hall and reside on the floor wing for which they compete.